 Are you an independent Tutor?

-Do you really want to be a film star?
-Really??
+Do you want to be a film star?
+(Really?)

-When an actor makes a movie they give the owner of the film the right to use the actor’s name and image forever.
-The same thing happens to an author when they sign to a publisher.
+When an actor makes a movie they give the owner of the film the right to use the actor’s name and image forever (a perpetual license).
+A similar thing happens to an author when they sign to a publisher.

 FME only has the capacity to onboard a small number of tutors each season.
 We cannot, sadly, say yes to all.
 So who does Mark say yes to?